-All those food images filling your mind are a big reason we don’t approve most food posts in our Eat Like a Bear Stories community on Facebook.
-Simply, they all make you want to eat more, and typically they make you want to eat more of foods that likely aren’t helping you meet your long-term health goals.
+All those food images filling your mind are a big reason we don’t approve most food posts in our Eat Like a Bear!
+Stories community on Facebook.
+Simply put, they all make you want to eat more, and typically they make you want to eat more of foods that likely aren’t helping you meet your long-term health goals.

 WHAT IF we each worked on replacing our own mental images of food with something like these instead:

-What if while we ate, we reflected with more intention and purpose our vibrant lives made possible by what was in that bowl?
+What if, while we ate, we reflected with more intention and purpose on our vibrant lives that are made possible by what is in that bowl?

 Rather than all the foods that work against our long-term goals, what if we kept a vision that was much more like this:

 These meals TASTE GREAT, but more importantly …